aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 <center>*Handled exceptions*</center>

-You can handle exceptions in middleware as you woul anywhere else, simply surround your code in a `try`/`catch` block and processing will occur as usual.
+You can handle exceptions in middleware as you would anywhere else, simply surround your code in a `try`/`catch` block and processing will occur as usual.

 ```mermaid